MyTooliT/Dashboard/C-RIO_Dashboard_en.md

 This parameter changes the time window for the calculation of the IFT-Value.
 The larger the window, the more sluggish the system reacts to changes.
 For example, a single spike in the process is weighted less on the IFT-Value calculation in a larger window.
 In “Watch” mode this parameter can be adjusted live.
 In all other modes, this can only be done using the "update" button as mentioned before.

+#### Minimum IFT Level

+{-} ift value level

+This parameter is the minimum used value for the rule.
+All values below this will be ignored.
+For example is this needed if you use the filter options and scale it to the unfiltered values.
+When you move quick with the tool inside the machine there could be high frequency parts in the signal and set the system to interfere.
+So you can use this value to get the system not interfering while it is only moving.

+#### Stability_Channel

+{-} channels

+If you have a three channel holder you can change the channel which is used to calculate the IFT value with this drop down menu.
+You can use any of the three channels or multiple channels at once.
+If you use a one channel holder this parameter will be ignored and the IFT value calculated with the one available channel.

 #### Upper threshold

 {-} upper threshold